3honi/CascadeFallsLibrary/README.md

 Cascade Falls Library is coded in C# using the Unity Engine.
 The Unity Engine supports iOS, Windows, and much more.
 Which means the app can be built for iPhones, Windows, etc. Only a pre-build apk file is provided for demonstration purposes.

 # Viewing Code
-In order to view the code, Visual Studio 2010 or higher is required.
-As well as Unity support for Visual Studio, and Unity 2017.3x.
+In order to view the code, Visual Studio 2010 or higher, is recommended, but any IDE that can open .sln works.
+You will also need Unity support for Visual Studio, and Unity 2017.3x.
+However, if you do not have a program that can open .sln files, the most important files are:

+manage.cs
+books.cs
+book.cs
+login.cs

 # Building Code
 In order to build, android, and iOS support for visual studio is required.
 As well as the iOS, Android, or any other platform build packages for Unity.